Year 6 Transition

 How do I pay for my food?

-Will I be with my friends in my tutor group?
+Will I be with my friends in my mentor group?

-If I’m not in the same tutor group as my friends when will I be able to see them?
+If I’m not in the same mentor group as my friends when will I be able to see them?

 The good news is that Year 7 has areas in the school which are just for them eg: Year 7 only playground.
 This is a place where you can meet your friends at both break and lunchtime.